imagej/napari-imagej/doc/Install.rst

 If you have napari installed already, you can install napari-imagej directly within napari, by following these steps:

 #.
-Install OpenJDK 8 or OpenJDK 11.
+Install OpenJDK 8 or OpenJDK 11

    napari-imagej should work with whichever distribution of OpenJDK you prefer; we recommend `zulu jdk+fx 8 <https://www.azul.com/downloads/zulu-community/?version=java-8-lts&package=jdk-fx>`_.
 You can also install OpenJDK from your platform's package manager.

 #.
-Install Maven.
+Install Maven

    You can either `download it manually <https://maven.apache.org/>`_ or install it via your platform's package manager.
 The ``mvn --version`` command can be used to verify installation.